ad-si/RosettaGit/content/tasks/audioalarm/index.md

 ```

 ## zkl

-There is no built in sound support so this example is coded for my Linux box.
+There is no built in sound support,
+so this example is coded for my Linux box.
 A change: rather than seconds to wait, a time is used.

 ```zkl